 We think you’ll find that by fitting each of these activities into your baby’s daily schedule, you’ll be nurturing their growth, and having lots of fun at the same time.

-So without further ado, here are the ten things that you should fit into your baby’s schedule every day.
+So without further ado, here are the ten things that you should fit into your daily schedule for babies.

 This post contains affiliate links, which you can read more about at our legal page.
 Thank you for supporting The Salty Mamas!